 Strictly speaking the fullers or Chirra that run along the side of the blade are designed to reduce weight and make a knife more agile in hand compared to the traditional blade pattern without sacrificing durability or strength.
 Typically the fullering is most prominent near the middle and front of the blade, helping to keep the balance closer to the handle while retaining a broad, deep biting profile.
 It is for this reason that angkhola style khukuris were usually lighter and more nimble on average than their unfullered counterparts and were seen on higher ranking military khukuris as well as in the hands of powerful and well respected civilians.

 In relation to this later point, one major function of the fullers was to show off the prowess of the Blacksmith as the hammering and grinding of these fullers is one of the most time consuming and difficult processes a Blacksmith can encounter, which in turn displayed the taste and power of the wielder.
 As a result of this, there are historical examples of khukuris being made with one, two or even three fullers, called Ek, Dui and Tin Chirra khukuris respectively.
 In recent years this trend has gotten a little bit out of hand, with 5 or even 7 fullered blades coming out of some khukuri houses.
-Functionally speaking, the design with the best ratio of weight reduction to rigidity is the Ek Chirra, with increased weight for diminishing rigidity gains occuring with more fullers.
+Functionally speaking, the design with the best ratio of weight reduction to rigidity is the Ek Chirra.
+Some very broad, thin blades may find better rigidty from a dui or tin chirra, though generally there is increased weight for diminishing rigidity gains occuring with more fullers.
 By the time you get to 5 fullers you’re more or less looking at no functional benefit whatsoever, and operating purely based on style.
 At 7 fullers there’s not much style left in the knife whatsoever.

 Instead of just adding fullers to a stock pattern, our Ek, Dui and Tin Chirra Angkhola are all based off individual historical patterns.